Go Camping in Hawaii Volcanoes National Park

 The park is stunningly diverse, with altitudes spanning between near-sea level to an astonishing 13,678-foot summit at Mauna Loa.
 You’ll see expansive lava fields, volcanic formations, active lava flows, staggering cliff sides, apocalyptic craters, lush rainforests, and wide open deserts, so preparing for any and every climate is a wise move.
 If you plan to stay in the park, note that the elevation at either campground is higher and therefore more susceptible to rainfall and cooler temperatures, so throwing in a raincoat, warm clothes and tarp for your tent would be a smart decision.

-The park is widely accessible by car, but there’s an extensive network of hiking trails that will keep you out and about throughout your stay.
-In fact, if you’re planning to visit the flows, your feet will thank you if you drive as far as the access road.
-Conditions change frequently and the proximity by which visitors can approach the viewing area sometimes shifts, so check with the National Park Service before you head out, but it’s typically an hour or more each direction on foot from the parking area.
+The park is widely accessible by car, but there’s an extensive network of hiking trails to explore throughout your stay.
+Keep your hiking boots ready, but don’t be afraid to drive between trails and sites.
+If you’re planning to hike in the park, your feet will thank you if you drive as far as the trail access points.
+Conditions change frequently and viewing areas shift, so check with a park ranger before you head out, but it’s typically a bit of a hike from the parking areas to most of the park’s best sites or active flows.

 Related Articles